windhaunting/subgraph-extraction/README.md

-# graph_extraction
+# Subgraph extraction

+Subgraph extraction is to extract a subgraph with a random subgraph size or differnt hops from a starting graph node.

+## Installation

+- python 3.3 or more

+## Algorithm Overflow

+- Read the graph as adjancy list or edge list
+- Shortest path traversal all the potential nodes Or Random walk nodes

- Extract the subgraph as the query graph based on different hops
+- Obtain the subgraph as the query graph